dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister create

 Use the `dfx canister create` command to register one or more canister identifiers without compiled code.
-You must be connected to the local canister execution environment or the {platform} to run this command.
+You must be connected to the local canister execution environment or the Internet Computer to run this command.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.